jing968/Tyro-QE/README.md

 `endpoint_test` folder contains test scripts for a specific endpoint `config.js` file contains global varaible and utility functions used by test scripts `index.js` file contains the function call to the actual test, npm start will run this file.
+`log.txt` file contains a log of previously ran test, showing number of test ran passed and failed, the results are stored using JSON object format for potential thrid party usage

 ## Choice of language